nanek/node-dwolla/README.md

   * pending(oauth_token, callback)
   * withdraw(oauth_token, pin, sourceId, amount, fn)

   All optional parameters are passed in as an optional object before the callback.

+## Sandbox Support

+If you desire to test your application with Dwolla's UAT sandbox, you can dynamically toggle between UAT and non-UAT modes:

+  * toggleUAT() will switch between sandbox and non-sandbox mode
+  * isUAT() returns a bool which indicates whether or not sandbox mode is enabled

+The sandbox environment is disabled by default.

 ### How to obtain a Dwolla OAuth2 token